 Frankly, the SURFboard Central app is terribly designed on this front.

 First of all, the app itself didn’t load on my Pixel 3 XL.
-It got stuck at the flash screen.
+It got stuck on the flash screen.
 I had to remove it, re-installed it, then restart the phone for it to fully launch.

 Secondly, it doesn’t use Bluetooth, so to start the setup process, you’ll first have to manually connect your phone to the W21’s default open Wi-Fi network, aptly named “SURFBoard-Onboarding.”
 That’s not a huge deal.
 But during the process, the router would restart for various reasons, such as “connecting to the Internet” or “optimizing the connection.”